 Post-deployment monitoring is done by a dedicated 24x7 Network Operations Center(NOC) team that monitors the application for suspicious activities or attacks.
 The application is engineered to detect and alert the Network Operations Center(NOC) and Security Operations Center(SOC) team about suspicious activities and abnormal load situations in the infrastructure.
 An escalation matrix up to two levels of engineers has been defined to address contingencies that might occur.

 An information security team carries out periodic comprehensive application audits.
 The tests are performed with the help of static analysis tools and aided by manual analysis.
 Network penetration tests and other black box tests are performed to help identify security vulnerabilities in the application.
 The security team stays vigilant about common vulnerabilities and exposures and stays on top of updates to the US National Vulnerabilities Database.

 KTern takes the protection and security of its customers’ data very seriously.
 KTern manages the security of its application and customers’ data.
 However, provisioning and access management of individual accounts is at the discretion of individual business owners.

 The KTern development team has no access to data on production servers.
 Changes to the application, infrastructure, web content and deployment processes are documented extensively as part of an internal change control process.
-The security review mandates that each version is compliant with the company’s internal ISMS policies.
+The security review mandates that each version is compliant with the company’s internal Information Security Management System(ISMS) policies.

 When an account is deleted, all associated data is destroyed within 50 business days.
 KTern also offer data export options which businesses can use if they want a backup of their data before deletion.
 For more information regarding data deletion refer to our Privacy Page.